 Please note Fathercraft is reader-supported, meaning, at no cost to you, we may earn a commission if you buy after clicking an affiliate link.
 Learn more.

-The Smart Sock isn’t literally a sock.
-But it is a fabric contraption that wraps around your baby’s foot to hold a sensor in place against her skin.
+The Dream Sock — formerly known as a “smart sock” — isn’t literally a sock.
+It’s a fabric contraption that wraps around your baby’s foot to hold a sensor in place against her skin.
 The soft fabric fits snuggly so it doesn’t slip off with middle of the night tosses and turns, but since you choose the right size for your baby and use velcro to put it in place, it’s not uncomfortably tight either.
-The Owlet uses pulse oximetry, which is clinically proven to effectively track sleep, oxygen levels, and heart rate.
-It’s the same tech that you may have experienced if you’ve ever gotten your blood oxygen levels checked at a hospital or doctor’s office using that thing with the red light that goes on your finger.
+The Owlet uses “PPG technology” – the kind of tech found in other wearables that detect things like heart rate – to track “sleep quality indicators.”
+These indicators include:

 Unboxing